 Just Looking?
 ISPs Are Watching You Browse

-Can your internet service provider (ISP) monitor and record your online activities?
-For example, the videos you stream, the P2P files you download, the websites you visit, and your browsing history are monitored, even when you turn on the private browsing mode.
+Your internet service provider (ISP) knows more about you than anyone else on the internet.
+It can monitor and record your online activities, i.e., the videos you stream, the P2P files you download, the websites you visit, and your browsing history are monitored, even when you turn on private browsing mode.

 ISP

-They can access important details like your location, IP address, and domain name system (DNS) queries from your device when using the internet.
-Your ISP can store and track these details and all unencrypted (HTTPS) traffic that your router sends and receives.
+They can also access important details like your location, IP address, and domain name system (DNS) queries from your device.

-This article explains what your ISP can view and what it can do with your browsing history.
-In addition, it discusses how long do internet providers keep history and how to delete browsing history from your ISP.
+This article explains what your ISP can view and do with your browsing history.
+It also discusses how long internet providers keep history and how to delete browsing history from your ISP.

 Just Looking?
 ISPs Are Watching You Browse